-Potential clients should call our office to be pre-qualified and to arrange time with our Employment Specialists:
+Potential clients should call our office to be pre-qualified and to arrange a time to speak with our Employment Specialists:

 At Prisoners of Christ, we help our clients find immediate employment, but our long term goal is for each person to secure a job they love.